mhasan341/GithubFollowers-Swift-ProUI/README.md

 Github Geeks is a simple yet powerful application to demonstrate the power of Swift Programming Language in iOS app development.
 This app was made as a part of my portfolio.

 ## Video Mockup
-A full video can be found here: https://youtu.be/n3_B59ncsSA
+A full video can be found here: [Github Geeks - Youtube](https://youtu.be/n3_B59ncsSA)

 ## Features
 This app will be updated later if time permits.
 Currently it built using the following capabilities